jeremy-rifkin/libassert/README.md

 Rationale for `CHECK`: Sometimes it's problematic to assume expressions, e.g. a call to `std::unordered_map::at` call can't be optimized away even if the result is unused.

+Under `-DNDEBUG` assertions will mark the fail path as unreachable, potentially providing helpful information to the optimizer.
+It's important to note the immediate consequence of this is tha assertion failure in `-DNDEBUG` can lead to UB.

 `VERIFY` and `CHECK` calls may specified to be nonfatal.
 If marked nonfatal `CHECK`/`VERIFY` will simply log a failure message but not abort or throw an exception.